runisland/meteor-ionic4/README.md

 The package will automatically add a `<script>` tag in your page `<body>` to load Ionic 4's loader script.

 Yep, starting with version 4, Ionic has its own loading mechanism, and depends on reading its `<script>`'s src to determine the path of all its dependencies.
 Unless Ionic comes up with a better way once it releases its final version 4.

+Besides including the Ionic `<script>` tag, this package also exposes all Ionic files as public assets in your app, so that they can be loaded by Ionic loader.

 Therefore there is nothing else to `import` in your app.